daostack/arc/docs/README.md

 - `npm run docs:serce` - view the docs locally on your machine, on the url: http://localhost:3000

 ### Further work:
-1. Automatically generate links to those pages on the homepage.
 2. Integrate with travis.
+3. Work on the templates.
 4. Actually writing some docs.